simonwuelker/Kaola/README.md

 * **eval:** return the evaluation of the current position

 ## Development
+A neat trick for debugging is creating a file with a sequence of uci commands and then `cat commands.txt | ./zig-out/bin/zigchess`.

 ### Tests
 Run all unit tests using `zig build test`.